-2 oz unsalted butter (55 g)
+- 2 oz unsalted butter (55 g)

 - 2 drops vanilla extract or 1 vanilla bean

 - 4 tbsp vegetable oil

-    - Place this over medium heat.
-Let the milk just warm through until the

-    butter has melted.
-Don’t let the milk boil.
-Once the butter has melted, take

-    the pan off the heat and let it cool down again for 10 minutes.
-Sift the

-    self-raising flour over a large mixing bowl and pour in the cooled butter
+Place this over medium heat.
+Let the milk warm through until the butter has melted.
+Don’t let it boil.
+Then take the pan off the heat and let it cool down for 10 minutes.
+Sift the self-raising flour over a large mixing bowl and add the cooled milk mixture.

-    and milk mixture.

 - Stir well again.
-Then blend or mix the batter for just 10 seconds to make

-    sure there are no floury lumps in it anymore.
+Then blend or mix the batter for just 10 seconds to make sure there are no floury lumps in it anymore.